-DWELLING UNIT: One or more rooms designed, occupied or suitableintended for occupancy as separate living quarters with cooking, sleeping and sanitary facilities provided within the dwelling unit for the exclusive use of a single household.
+DWELLING UNIT: One or more rooms designed, occupied or suitable for occupancy as separate living quarters with cooking, sleeping and sanitary facilities provided within the dwelling unit for the exclusive use of a single household.
 A single-family home is equal to one single unit dwelling.
 For regulatory purposes, a treehouse having all the features of a dwelling unit is considered a dwelling unit.
 A treehouse with more limited sanitary facilities and intended for short-term occupancy only may be considered a camp, provided that it meets all elements of the definition of a camp.
-The term "dwelling unit" shall not include a hotel, motel, boarding house or similar structure.